If you have a knack for gift-wrapping and an entrepreneurial spirit, why not start a gift wrapping business?

 So should you start a gift wrapping business?

 A gift-wrapping service fits in perfectly with the holidays and can generate a great cash flow for the amount of time invested.

 Even if you’re all thumbs, you can still learn to wrap well enough to charge others for your services.
-Start practicing now!

 Develop your client base.
 Let everyone know about your business before the holidays.